TheNavigateur/arrays-and-other-iterables-to-objects-and-maps/README.md

 ```
 # By property name

-An addition is to allow a string to provided as the property name in place of `keyFromElement`.
+An addition is to allow a string to be provided as the property name in place of `keyFromElement`.
 This can either be an overload in the same method or via separate methods `to[Object|Map]ByPropertyName` and `fromIterableByPropertyName`, which would otherwise have the same signature as their counterpart, e.g.:

 ```javascript
 const elementsById = elements.toObjectByPropertyName('id')